Technology in the Public Interest

 Why We Support This Work

 We live in a world increasingly mediated by a range of technology and computational systems that impact nearly every facet of life.
 The internet and social media platforms have fundamentally reshaped how people communicate, share knowledge, understand, and engage the world.
-Rapidly expanding data with abundant storage, combined with growing computational power has driven the development and use of artificial intelligence (AI) related technologies that are replacing and shaping human decision-making.
+Rapidly expanding data with abundant storage, combined with growing computational power, has driven the development and use of AI systems that are shaping economies, institutions, and societies in many parts of the world.
+This trend is poised to accelerate with the increasing use of generative AI.
 These developments have ushered in a range of opportunities and challenges and have significant implications for the future of democracy.

 Technology is not neutral.
 The internet and social media platforms are places where speech and civic participation can both thrive and be censored by government and private sector actors.
 Access to information is both democratized and controlled in new ways.
 Misinformation, hatred, and dangerous speech can spread as quickly as truth in the digital environment.
 The internet and related technologies have introduced new and deepening threats to privacy and security and facilitated the expansion of surveillance that disproportionately harms historically marginalized people.

-AI-related technologies, primarily driven by advances in machine learning, are being deployed across sectors with little oversight and accountability, including high-stakes areas such as health care, finance, law enforcement, and education.
-While often touted as neutral, a growing body of interdisciplinary and intersectional research demonstrates that AI-related technologies can replicate and amplify existing biases in society that uphold racism, sexism, White supremacy, and other forms of oppression.
-Moreover, AI-related technologies play a major role in determining what we read, watch, and listen to on social media platforms and through search engines, but in ways that seek to optimize clicks and views to maximize the profits of powerful technology companies.
+AI is being deployed across sectors with too little oversight and accountability, including high-stakes areas such as healthcare, finance, law enforcement, and education.
+While often touted as neutral, a growing body of interdisciplinary and intersectional research demonstrates that AI systems can replicate and amplify existing biases in society that uphold racism, sexism, White supremacy, and other forms of structural oppression.
+Moreover, AI-related technologies play a major role in determining what we read, see, watch, and listen to on digital platforms and search engines, but increasingly powerful technology companies use them to optimize clicks and views to maximize their profits.

 Beneath the veneer of new and emerging technology is an old story about power and how it operates.
-The changes in society driven by technology are both creating and augmenting power asymmetries between and among people and institutions.
-Addressing these challenges requires supporting and expanding a collaborative and diverse ecosystem of people, organizations, and networks advancing a vision for technology that is rooted in equity and justice.
+Too often, the changes driven by AI and other technologies create and augment existing power asymmetries in society.
+Addressing these challenges requires supporting and expanding a collaborative and diverse ecosystem of people, organizations, and networks advancing a different vision for technology.
+A vision that is rooted in equity, justice, and other public interest considerations.
 Technology in the Public Interest grantmaking is a response to these dynamics.

 Expected Outcomes